Keyboard shortcuts

 Operating points

 Updates resolve by identity first.
 When the referenced table carries uid values, element.source_uid is authoritative: it selects the row, a present element.row must agree with the resolved row, and an unknown or duplicated uid is an error (reported by validation and fatal to materialization).
 A producer that knows the identity can omit row entirely.
-When the table carries no uids (packages written before 0.1.1), source_uid is advisory and row addresses the update alone.
+When the table carries no uids (documents written before 0.1.1), source_uid is advisory and row addresses the update alone.
 An update may not overwrite uid itself, and an element ref with neither row nor source_uid does not parse.

 The block shape is: